ahe7272/labelImg_auto_detection/README.md

  - second dialog : model file(works for onnx only)
  - last dialog : classes list txt file(one class name per line)

- 4. It will create annotations files in the image directory in a chosen annotation type and load onto the tool with auto detected label bounding boxes.
+ 4. It will create annotation files in the image directory in a chosen annotation type and load onto the tool with auto detected bounding boxes.
 The rest features(edit, save, delete etc.) on labelImg are still supported for the newly detected bboxes.